Care Giver Fatigue: He Ain’t Heavy, He’s My……

 He Ain’t Heavy

-He’s my brother, my sister, my father, my mother, my wife, my husband, my friend, my son, my daughter ……
+He’s my brother, my sister, my father, my mother, my wife, my husband, my friend, my son, my daughter, or my dear grandma ……

-2. Feeling these emotions is the next step necessary to work through the grieving process; It’s how we choose to behave, or respond to those feelings that matters.
+2. Feeling these mixed emotions is the next step.
+It’s how we choose to behave or respond to those feelings that matters.
 Here’s a simple exercise: